-- During the course of the Q2 2010, a number of Uzbekistan refined product shipments were completed which related to 2009 production.
-The consequence of this was that the refined product revenue recognized in Q2 2010 was significantly higher than if it was linked purely to Q2 2010 production. - Akkulka gas production commenced in Q3 2010.
-Oil sales from oil test production from Doris commenced in Q4 2010 resulting in revenue of US\$748,000 in Q4 2010 and \$501,000 in Q1 2011. - The Company raised \$100 million (gross) in October 2010 through the issue of equity. - Oil sales in Kazakhstan picked up with effect from Q2 2011. - Uzbekistan sales fell away significantly from Q3 2011 though they would appear to be leveling out with effect from Q1 2012 and are currently reasonably stable. - There was an impairment adjustment in Uzbekistan in Q4 2011 of USD8.98 million. - Kazakhstan oil sales were significantly affected by adverse weather conditions in Q1 2012.
+- Akkulka gas production commenced in Q3 2010.
+Oil sales from oil test production from Doris commenced in Q4 2010 resulting in revenue of US\$748,000 in Q4 2010 and \$501,000 in Q1 2011. - The Company raised \$100 million (gross) in October 2010 through the issue of equity. - Oil sales in Kazakhstan picked up with effect from Q2 2011. - In Q2 2011 the revenue from the rental of drilling equipment to the Tajik JV was recognised and this continued to the end of 2011 when the purchase of 34% of the company meant that the Tajik operation returned to being a subsidiary.
+The result that going forward, this revenue was eliminated on consolidation. - Uzbekistan sales fell away significantly from Q3 2011 though they would appear to be leveling out with effect from Q1 2012 and are currently reasonably stable. - There was an impairment adjustment in Uzbekistan in Q4 2011 of USD8.98 million. - Kazakhstan oil sales were significantly affected by adverse weather conditions in Q1 2012. - The opening of the AOT in April 2012 saw a significant increase in oil production in Kazakhstan combined with an increase in the price per barrel resulting in a significant increase in oil revenue. - As a result of the delay to the commencement of the higher oil production levels in Kazakhstan and the related impact on funds, the Company postponed much of its planned capital expenditure to later in 2012